olliz0r/sys-botbase/README.md

 # sys-netcheat

+## Don't use this for online games!
+It'll ruin the experience for others and will probably get your switch banned in the process!

 This is an open-source cheat-engine for the nintendo switch.

 It requires a hacked switch (with hekate as the bootloader).